 So, does my child really need a sippy cup?

 As one of the major intents of using a sippy cup is training your child in the use of a regular cup rather than a bottle, you may wonder if it’s a step that’s actually necessary.
-While the answer is technically no, your little one’s motor control isn’t quite steady enough to lift a cup to their mouth and sip without the potential for shaking, dropping, spilling, and otherwise making a mess.
+While the answer is technically no, sippy cups primarily help your child transition from bottles to open cups without making a mess.

 With this in mind, sure, you could give your little one a cup without a lid, but cleaning up repeated messes during the learning process probably isn’t the new hobby you’ve been daydreaming about.
 A sippy cup is a very helpful transitional tool as long as it’s a sturdy, leak-proof cup that’s being used correctly.